Khaled Eltokhy

 IMF Working Paper, October 2021

-Develops an archetype-based methodology (IMF Green Tracker) to categorize fiscal measures across sectors according to their environmental impact.
-Proposes green budgeting frameworks while addressing challenges in cross-country comparability and standardization.
+Develops an archetype-based methodology (IMF Green Tracker) to categorize fiscal measures across sectors by environmental impact and discusses green budgeting frameworks and cross-country comparability.

 2020–2022